graysonkuhns/codeathon2019/README.md

 # DeVet
 ## Federal Reserve Bank Code-a-thon 2019

 DeVet is a tool used to research what languages a potential employee is proficiant in.
-DeVet also allows the user to  research what languages and tools other companies are using.
+This allows a busy entrepreneur to quickly vet candidates for a development position in their business.
+DeVet also allows the entrepreneur to research what languages and tools other companies are using.

 Entering a valid GitHub username will return relavant information about that account.
 Information displayed includes the percentage of each language that make up a users repositories languages that make up repositories that they have contributed to.
 The top five starred repositories of that user are also displayed.